 How To Choose Where To Stay on Maui

+Need help deciding where to stay on Maui?
 Where are the most popular visitor areas on Maui?
 Is a “beachfront” resort the same thing as “oceanfront?”
 What’s the difference between a hotel and a condo, or a condo and a villa?
 Is it possible to rent a house for a week?
 What about a cottage or b&b?
-Deciding where to stay on Maui might be confusing at first, particularly if this is your first trip to the island.
+Deciding where to stay in Maui might be confusing at first, particularly if this is your first trip to the island.
 There are numerous options on Maui for location and type of accommodations.
 Here are some tips to help you select the perfect place to suit your own personal tastes, based on three key questions.

 DECIDING WHERE TO STAY ON MAUI